 Is using the header as the legend, in this situation, not the simplest option?
 I think it is.
 Have I convinced you?
 Either way, please try it for yourself!

-For example, if green dots represent Europe and you write “Europe” into your title, “Europe” will turn the same green.
-For a bit more control – for example, if you want Flourish to colorize the title but not the subtitle – click “Custom”.
+For example, in this chart green dots represent Beto O’Rourke and if you write his name into your title it will turn the same shade of green.
+For a bit more control – for example, if you want Flourish to colorize the title but not the subtitle – click Custom.

 After creating the new “text legend” feature last week, we had an idea: wouldn’t it be cool if the colorised text could also filter the data?
 This way we’d be killing three birds with one stone, and removing even more clutter from the chart.

 We’ve now implemented this in the Scatter template, which means you make filtering titles in everything from connected scatter charts to box plots.
 Try it below and watch the chart animate.